html5rocks/www.html5rocks.com/content/mobile/high-dpi/en/index.md

 pixel densities, which can be quite challenging.
 On the mobile web, the challenges are compounded by several factors:

-- Huge variety of devices on different platforms and form factors.
+- Large variety of devices with different form factors.
-- Constrained network bandwidth and battery.
+- Constrained network bandwidth and battery life.

-In terms of images, the goal of web app developers is to **serve the best quality images as quickly and efficiently as possible**.
+In terms of images, the goal of web app developers is to **serve the best quality images as efficiently as possible**.
 This article will cover some useful techniques for doing this today and in the near future.

 [variety-dpi]: http://en.wikipedia.org/wiki/List_of_displays_by_pixel_density